Immersive-Writing-Project/Immersive-Writing---Friends---Rivals/README.md

 # Immersive-Writing---Friends---Rivals
 Immersive Writing Project - Friends &amp; Rivals

-Cooperative project of passionate writers and readers to enhance (where possible) ALL base game event texts.
+A collaborative group of passionate writers, editors and readers aiming to enhance (where possible) ALL base game event texts.